juskek/job_applications/js_frontend_web_app_tutorial/README.md

 **HTML Overview**

-HTML = HTML5 = XHTML5

-XHTML5 is used, but may be represented as HTML or HTML5.

-XHTML5 is used as it has the clear syntax of XML docs over the liberal and confusing HTML4 syntax (that is also allowed by HTML5).
 * **Window Object**: Represents an open window in a browser.
 * **Document Object Model (DOM)**: In memory representation of .html doc.
 Allows doc structure, style and content to be changed via JS or CSS.
 * **Document Object**: Object created when .html is loaded into browser using DOM.
 #### Preamble
 * `<!DOCTYPE html>`: Doctype preamble.
 Tells browser what rendering mode to use.
 HTML is the modern standard but there are legacy standards used from before it was standardised.
+Latest version (HTML5) is used unless specified
 * `<html>`: Root of html doc.
 Provides container for all html elements.

 #### Elements